1948 Cleveland Browns season

 The 1948 Cleveland Browns season was the team's third in the All-America Football Conference (AAFC).
 After winning the AAFC crown in 1946 and 1947, the league's first two years of existence, the Browns repeated as champions in 1948 and had a perfect season, winning all of their games.

 The season began with a number of roster moves, including the addition of linebacker Alex Agase and halfbacks Ara Parseghian and Dub Jones.
 Following training camp and two preseason games, the Browns began the regular season with a win against the Buffalo Bills.
 Led by quarterback Otto Graham, fullback Marion Motley and ends Mac Speedie and Dante Lavelli, the Browns followed with a string of victories leading up to a November matchup with the San Francisco 49ers.
 Both teams had perfect records to that point, the 49ers relying heavily on the offensive production of quarterback Frankie Albert and end Alyn Beals to win their first 10 games.
 The Browns beat the 49ers 14–7, and followed two weeks later with another narrow victory over San Francisco, their closest competition in the AAFC in 1948.

 By the end of the season, the Browns had a perfect 14–0 record and led the league's Western Division, setting up a championship-game matchup with the Bills, who had won a playoff to take the Eastern Division.
 Cleveland beat Buffalo 49–7 in December to win the championship and preserve its unbeaten record.
+It would be the only undefeated team in pro football history until the Dolphins did it in 1972, 24 years later.
 After the season, Graham, Motley and Speedie were included in many news organizations' All-Pro teams, alongside several other teammates.
 Graham was named the co-Most Valuable Player of the league alongside Albert.
 Browns games were televised for the first time in 1948.

-The season is recognized as perfect by the Pro Football Hall of Fame, although the National Football League (NFL), which absorbed the Browns when the AAFC dissolved in 1949, does not recognize it.
+The season is recognized as perfect by the Pro Football Hall of Fame, although the National Football League (NFL), which absorbed the Browns when the AAFC dissolved in 1949, did not recognize it.
 Ohio senator Sherrod Brown wrote a letter to NFL commissioner Roger Goodell in 2008 asking the league to officially recognize AAFC team statistics, including the perfect season.
 The 2007 New England Patriots were vying to complete a 19–0 season at the time and join the 1972 Miami Dolphins as the only teams to register a perfect record.

-In the 2017 NFL season, the Browns went 0–16, becoming the first and only team in NFL history to have both a winless season and a perfect season.
+On April 1, 2025, the NFL at its annual meeting has decided to begin officially incorporating AAFC records into its NFL records, officially recognizing the undefeated season.